-Please see Chapter 15 for more details on using the command line compiler.
+Please see chapter 16, "Command Line Interface" starting on page 283 for more details on using the command line compiler.

-16.1.3 Active Project
+17.1.3 Active Project

 Whenever a project is selected, the current project related data is saved to the closing project file, the new project settings become active, and the (possibly new) BIOS will automatically be recompiled prior to compiling a source file in the new environment.